dumbnose/inject_dll/ReadMe.md

 ## OVERVIEW

 This is a sample project that demonstrates how to inject a DLL into a process and then intercept / alter the behavior of APIs.
+It derives from an app compat shim project.
+Building the solution builds two binaries, `inject_dll.exe` and `app_compat_shim.dll`.

 ## BUILDING